Updated: 27th April 2022 (version 4.0)

 Marketing and Information

-Panthera may collect basic contact details for the purpose of providing you with marketing information and details about the clinical trial that you may be interested in.
+Panthera may collect basic contact details and some medical history information for the purpose of providing you with marketing information and details about the clinical trial that you may be interested in.

 Involvement in a clinical trial